Oulu-IMEDS/OAProgression/README.md

 This is needed to use exectly the same cross-validation splits.
 2. Execute `run_baselines_docker.sh`.

-This script will generate multiple plots in teh workdir, which we used in the article.
+This script will generate multiple plots in the `$WRKDIR/Results`, which we used in the article.

 ### Running the neural networks

-1. Similarly to the previous section, modify `run_eval_docker.sh` and specify all the paths.
+1. Similarly to the previous section, modify `run_evaluation_docker.sh` and specify all the paths.
-2. Run `run_eval_docker.sh`
+2. Run `run_evaluation_docker.sh`

-This script will generate multiple plots in teh workdir, which were also used in the paper.
+This script will generate multiple plots in the `$WRKDIR/Results`, which were also used in the paper.

 ## Testing on your own images